In this two-part series, you’ll discover the four simple strategies to get you focused & moving.

-Yet, there’s times when I feel like I’m in a wrestling match with myself to just sit down and get at it.
+Yet, there are times when I feel like I’m in a wrestling match with myself to just sit down and get at it.

-Suddenly a hundred different tasks pop into view….
-Oh look, there’s three Facebook notifications I should check out right now; Better respond to those emails/social media messages/Voxer/Slack/voicemails/text messages before I forget; I know a snack would fortify me so I can think better.
+Suddenly a hundred different tasks pop into view… Oh look, there are three Facebook notifications I should check out right now; Better respond to those emails/social media messages/Voxer/Slack/voicemails/text messages before I forget; I know a snack would fortify me so I can think better.
 I’ll just watch this funny video while I eat…

 I’ll bet you’ve done it too, right?

 It doesn’t mean you’re irresponsible, weak, or lazy